hongshin/DiscreteMath/assignments/reading+group.md

      - Ch.
 2.5: 3, 35

 ### Week 4 ###
-* write a C program that uses Z3 to finds a solution of a given Sudozu puzzle
+* write a C program that uses Z3 to find a solution of a given Sudozu puzzle
 * describe the design and the implementation of your Sudoku solving program in the Google Doc report (by 11:59 PM, Sep 28)

 ### Week 3 ###